Shaaali/identity-apps/docs/guides/users/manage-customers.md

 # Manage users

 This guide walks you through the process of managing a user account.
-An owner or an administrator with administrative privilege can manage user accounts.
+An owner or an administrator can manage user accounts.

 ## Onboard a user
 There are two ways to onboard a user:
 - The user can self-register via My Account or a business application if **Self-Registration** is enabled in the organization.
 Learn about <a :href="$withBase('/guides/user-self-service/self-register/')">user self-registration</a>.
 - An administrator can invite the user.

-Let's look at how administrator can onboard users from the Asgardeo console.
+Let's look at how administrators can onboard users from the Asgardeo console.

 1. On the Asgardeo console, click **Manage > Users**.
-2. Click  **New User** button.
+2. Click  **New User**.
 3. Provide the following details:
     <img :src="$withBase('/assets/img/guides/users/add-user-form.png')" width="500" alt="Add user">
     - **Email (Username):** A unique email address to identify the user.